-Naturally, they wanted a big PR splash to tell the world about their renovations.
+Naturally, the executives wanted a big PR splash to tell the world about their renovations.
 But of course, the media pretty much yawn when you just try to dazzle them with budget sizes, renderings, and before/after photos.
 Renovations are a dime a dozen in the travel world, so our job was to figure out a compelling way to make the media care.

 Enter bees, slow tea, gourds, flowers, 57 kinds of tomatoes, and an experiential foodie paradise.

 Nestled within the renovation plan was the debut of The Red Barns at Kelly Way Gardens, a state-of-the-art culinary center to house classes, events, and dining experiences.
 The barns and gardens delivered absolutely stunning visuals, and the culinary center offered an unexpectedly dramatic experiential hub, smack in the middle of the Vermont countryside.
 Our little PR antennae quivered the moment we learned about this, and we immediately chose it as the hook that would make these renovations stand apart.